hummy123/brolib-sml/README.md

 `tiny_rope.sml` doesn't track line metadata, and is useful when line-queries aren't needed.

-Except for those line-based operations marked below, all functions are the same between the two.
+Except for the line-based operations `appendLine` and `foldLines`, all functions are the same between the two (aside from `verifyLines` which is just for testing purposes).

-### Examples

-#### Initialise

-`val rope = Rope.fromString "hello, world!"`

-It's best to use a string with a length less than or equal to 1024 for performance reasons.
-(The point of a rope is to represent a large string using a binary tree that contains smaller pieces.)

-#### Convert to string

-`val str = Rope.toString rope`

-This is a function that is better to avoid.

-#### Insert

-`Rope.insert(0, "hello, world!")`
+Examples of usage can be found in [`examples.sml`](https://github.com/hummy123/brolib-sml/blob/main/examples.sml).